 02 of 07

 The lowboy originated in the late 1600s in England and became extremely popular in the American colonies, especially the northeastern and mid-Atlantic regions, by 1730.
 Designs followed the style trends of the century, with early versions typical of William and Mary style, with long ring-turned or trumpet legs connected by stretchers that rested on ball or bun feet.
-Just as with the highboy, as the 18th century wore on it became more typical of Queen Anne and Chippendale styles, resting on shorter cabriole legs with pad, paw or claw-and-ball feet.
-One difference is that the lowboys' drawers often have nonworking locks, in contrast to those of highboys - suggesting that the highboys stored goods that were more valuable in nature.
+As the 18th century wore on it became more typical of Queen Anne and Chippendale styles, resting on shorter cabriole legs with pad, paw, or claw-and-ball feet.
+One difference is that the lowboys' drawers often have nonworking locks, in contrast to those of highboys––suggesting that the highboys stored goods that were more valuable in nature.

 03 of 07